Materials-Consortia/OPTIMADE/optimade.md

   IDs do not need to be immutable, and MUST NOT be a reserved word.
 * **Immutable ID**: A unique identifier that specifies a specific resource in a database that MUST be immutable.
-* **Reserved words**: The list of reserved words in this standard is:
+* **Reserved words**: The only reserved word in this standard is: `info`.
-  `info`.
+* **Response format**: The data format for the HTTP response, which can be selected using the `response_format` URL query parameter.
+For more info, see [3.3.1.
+Response Format](#h.3.3.1).
-* **Field**: the key used in response formats that are based on returning data in form of associative-array-type data structures.
+* **Field**: The key used in response formats that return data in associative-array-type data structures.
   This is particularly relevant for the default JSON API-based response format.
-In this case, **field** refers to the name part of name-value pairs of JSON objects.
+In this case, **field** refers to the name part of the name-value pairs of JSON objects.

+## Data types

+An API implementation handles data types and their representations in three different contexts:

+* In the HTTP URL query filter, see [5.
+API Filtering Format Specification](h.5).
+* In the HTTP response.
+The default response format is a JSON-based and thus uses JSON data types.
+  However, other response formats may use different data types.
+For more info, see [3.3.
+Responses](#h.3.3).
+* The underlying database backend(s) from which the implementation serves data has its own set of data types.

+Hence, entry properties are described in this proposal using context-independent types that are assumed to have some form of representation in all contexts.
+They are as follows:

+* Basic types: **string**, **integer**, **float**, **boolean**, **timestamp**.
+* **list**: an ordered collection of items, where all items are of the same type, unless they are unknown.
+A list can be empty, i.e., contain no items.
+* **dictionary**: an associative array of **keys** and **values**, where **keys** are pre-determined strings, i.e., for the same entry property, the **keys** remain the same among different entries whereas the **values** change.
+  The **values** of a dictionary may be any basic type, list, or dictionary, or unknown.

+An entry property value that is not present in the database is **unknown**.
+This is equivalently expressed by the statement that the value of that entry property is `null`.
+For more information see [3.3.5.
+Properties with unknown value](#h.3.3.5)

+All entry properties have a value of a fixed type, or are **unknown**.

 # <a name="h.3">3.
 General API Requirements and Conventions</a>